-- 1. The diversity of non-tariff barriers makes it unrealistic to seek a solution of a general character; there must therefore be a case by case approach while still bearing in mind that in some cases there is an interdependence. - 2.
-The existence of so many types of non-tariff barriers (classified by GATT under nearly thirty chapter headings each subdivided into a number of more or less similar individual measures applied by different countries) seems to preclude finding solutions for all the measures listed.
-It is therefore desirable that certain types of measures be selected on which negotiation would take place but without excluding the possibility that other barriers may be added to the list in the course of the negotiations should this prove necessary. - 3.
-Work has already begun, or will shortly begin, in GATT or the OECD, on subjects chosen by mutual agreement which will almost certainly be the object of negotiations.
-These consist of quantitative restrictions (including voluntary limitation of exports), customs valuation, licensing systems, technical standards and regulations, labelling and packing, export subsidies and other aids affecting commerce, countervailing duties, and government procurement. - 4.
-Reciprocity is harder to assess over nontariff barriers than over customs duties, so a broad spread of solutions will be needed to make up a worthwhile and well-balanced package. - 5.
+The diversity of non-tariff barriers makes it unrealistic to seek a solution of a general character; there must therefore be a case by case approach.

+The existence of so many types of non-tariff barriers (classified by GATT under nearly thirty chapter headings, each subdivided into a number of more or less similar individual measures applied by different countries) seems to preclude finding solutions for all the measures listed.
+It is therefore desirable that certain types of measures be selected on which negotiation would take place but without excluding the possibility that other barriers may be added to the list in the course of the negotiations, should this prove necessary.

+Work has already begun, or will shortly begin, in GATT or the Organization for Economic Cooperation and Development, on subjects chosen by mutual agreement which will almost certainly be the object of negotiations.
+These consist of quantitative restrictions (including voluntary limitation of exports), customs valuation, licensing systems, technical standards and regulations, labeling and packing, export subsidies and other aids affecting commerce, countervailing duties, and government procurement.

+Reciprocity is harder to assess over non-tariff barriers than over customs duties, so a broad spread of solutions will be needed to make up a worthwhile and well-balanced package.

+Built-in Imbalances

 Many similar measures are applied by a large number of countries and therefore lend themselves to multilateral solutions, whether by abolition or amendment or by agreement on greater harmony or discipline.
-These solutions may involve constraints of varying degrees, and may take the form in some cases of
+These solutions may involve constraints of varying degrees, and may take the form in some cases of interpretive notes to the existing provisions of the General Agreement, and in others of general principles or codes of behavior.

-- interpretative notes to the existing provisions of the General Agreement, and in others of general principles or codes of behaviour.
-Although it is clearly desirable to aim at the maximum degree of balance between commitments in each subject negotiated, it should be recognised that in certain subjects there are from the outset some built-in imbalances. - 6.
-For certain measures which are applied by only one or two countries, the solution may take the form of a single limited decision (abolition or adaptation), without there being any need to lay down general rules. - The Community will have to specify the non-tariff barriers of its trading partner which it wishes to see dealt with in the negotiations.
-It will no doubt be desirable to supplement the list of subjects referred to in paragraph 3 with a limited number of other measures.
+Although it is clearly desirable to aim at the maximum degree of balance between commitments in each subject negotiated, it should be recognized that in certain subjects there are from the outset some built-in imbalances.
+For certain measures which are applied by only one or two countries, the solution may take the form of a single limited decision (abolition or adaptation), without there being any need to lay down general rules.

+The Community will have to specify the non-tariff barriers of its trading partner which it wishes to see dealt with in the negotiations.
+It will no doubt be desirable to supplement the list of subjects with a limited number of other measures.

 For their part, the Community and its Member States must also declare their readiness to negotiate on some of the measures they themselves apply, in seeking a multilateral or restricted solution.
-Since, in the nature of things, it is essentially the Member States' measures that are at issue here, they must agree in the near future on a sufficient number of negotiable measures to enable adequate reciprocity to be offered in return for what the Community will be seeking from its partners. - 8.
+Since, in the nature of things, it is essentially the Member States' measures that are at issue here, they must agree in the near future on a sufficient number of negotiable measures to enable adequate reciprocity to be offered in return for those concessions which the Community will be seeking from its partners.

 The solutions arrived at should be accepted by as many countries as possible if the existing imbalance between the various contracting parties is not to be worsened.
-It should therefore be made clear that any advantages which might derive from solutions comprising obligations going beyond the present GATT rules would be reserved for countries which in practice abide by these solutions (conditional application of the most-favoured-nation clause). - 9.
+It should therefore be made clear that any advantages which might derive from solutions comprising obligations going beyond the present GATT rules would be reserved for countries which in practice abide by these solutions (conditional application of the most-favored-nation clause).

 With this same need for balance in mind, all the contracting parties should cease to benefit from the exemption provided by the Protocol of Provisional Application.